acl-sigur/acl-sigur.github.io/iwclul2017.eng.md

 programme committee at the time of submission.
 In the advent of double acceptance the authors should choose in which venue to publish.

-### Venue

-The workshop will be held at The Norwegian University Centre in St. Petersburg

-To register for the workshop please fill out [registration form][regform].
-**NB:** there is an *optional* 50 euro fee for participation that will be used to cover running costs.

 ### Travel